 When you open a new bottle of whisky, there's a chance that it could be dominated by ethanol.
 That ethanol dissipates after it has been exposed to air for a while.
 Until it dissipates, ethanol will impact not only your sense of smell but consequently your taste since the two are inseparable.
 You can observe this after a glass of whiskey is poured.

 See the article: Does Whiskey Oxidize?
 How Long is Bourbon Good Once Opened?

 Using a previously unopened bottle, pour a glass of your favorite high-proof bourbon or another whiskey.
 Nose the whiskey immediately and taste it.
 After doing this, let it sit for a minute or longer.
 Nose and taste it again.
 You will get different aromas.
 Continue this process throughout the tasting.
 You will experience different aromas and flavors at other times during the same pour.
 Now, apply this same principle to a bottle.
 Doesn't it make sense that if you experience different tastes at various times of a pour, the same principle will apply to a bottle, especially when the ethanol smell can be more dominant in the neck of the bottle?

 Yes, it's a Thing

-The answer to the question, "Are Neck Pours a Thing" is yes...but not always.
+The answer to the question, "Are Neck Pours a Thing" is yes...but it really has little to do with the contents of the bottle's neck.
+The change has to do with dissipation and other factors.
 Bourbons vary.
 Proofs vary.
 Consistencies vary.
 You may find some bottles are consistent from neck to finish.
 You may also notice that some bottles are much better after the first pour or two.
 Additionally, it often depends on how you drink whiskey.
 The fact is that whiskey enthusiasts do not guzzle their alcohol.
 They experience it.
 When you experience whiskey, neck pours can potentially be very real.